dylantrann/cse15l-lab-reports/labreport5/lab5.md

 # Lab Report 5
-For this lab report, I'll be going over the process of turning Lab Report 4 into a script!
+For this lab report, I'll be going over the process of turning Lab 7 into a script!
+I've previously went over Lab 7's process in [Lab Report 4](https://dylantrann.github.io/cse15l-lab-reports/labreport4/lab4.html).
 Lab Report 4 consisted of a 9 step process, which is pretty lengthy and contains a lot of exact commands and clicks.
 Now that we're comfortable with scripts, it can be easily condensed and made reusable.